Part II of Jesus in the desert

 What's the Fletcher's Paradox?

 A fletcher, someone who makes arrows, starts thinking about an arrow flying through the air and realizes that the arrow can't actually move- in fact nothing can move.
 That's because at any one moment (whatever a moment is) the arrow is at one point only, so for the duration of that moment the arrow is in a fixed position; it is not moving.
-Therefore it is never moving but only expressing itself at different fixed points.
+Therefore it is never moving.

 Hmm.
 How did you resolve that?

 What's to resolve?
 Nothing ever moves, but we see an animation of varying fixed points over time, which is an illusion.
-Not a problem.
-NOT A PROBLEM!
+Not a problem: I FIGURED IT OUT!

 Maury, what do you care about them?
-What are you doing here, anyway?
+Why are you here, anyway?
 I thought you were comfortably retired.
 Where's your wife?

 Living in our old house.
 She was very upfront with me.
 I had to give it to her for eloquence.
 "Your problem, Maury," she'd say, "is that you have these brilliant, I mean, no shit Maury you have some motherfucking brilliant ideas!
 But here's the thing, Maury, you are on your own planet.
 Since you don't sell Fords you've stopped interacting.
 Let me be straight, Maury, I do not give a crap that you figured out fusion power, ok?
 Start a fucking company, sell the secret.
 Do something!